Age Groups and Vaccines: Teens/College

 While colleges will likely require certain vaccines, some that are not required may still be of benefit.
 Consider the following regardless of whether or not they are required:

-Remember that a recommendation means that the Centers for Disease Control and Prevention, American Academy of Pediatrics, and American Academy of Family Physicians agree that a vaccine is needed for best health; however, individual states determine which vaccines are required and those decisions are often based on other factors.
+Remember that a recommendation means that the Centers for Disease Control and Prevention, American Academy of Pediatrics, and American Academy of Family Physicians agree that a vaccine is needed for best health; however, individual states determine which vaccines are required, and those decisions are often based on other factors.
+Likewise, colleges and universities will also likely have their own requirements for entry.

 Be sure to discuss general health issues with your child as well.
 Many college students become run down, don't eat well, and don't fit regular exercise into their routine leaving them more susceptible to illness.